 - Reflection sessions are listed on the Events page in BroncNation each semester.
 Students must register in BroncNation for the session they want to attend.
 Attendance at no more than 3 reflections sessions will be required but students are encouraged to continue to perform community service.

 - Service Learning trips are not submitted as community service but are submitted as an experience as described above.
 Students must complete the experience form named CCE: Service Trip Coordinator or Participant, found in BroncNation.

 - Complete the New Student Engagement Experience

 - Created for freshmen and first-year transfer students to complete during their first full year at Rider, the NSEE provides an easy way for new students to earn one point while becoming familiar with Rider.
-No matter which semester is their first (Fall, Spring, Summer) new students have one full year to earn this experience point.
+No matter which semester is their first (Fall, Spring, or Summer) new students have one full year to earn this experience point.
 To assist students in keeping track of details for the events they have attended, an Event Tracking Form is available for download on the Engaged Learning website.

-- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) Rider events that fall into the themes listed below, with a maximum of two (2) events in any one theme:
+- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) Rider events that are then placed into the themes listed below, with a maximum of two (2) events in any one theme:

 - Art Performance